K-E-R-A-D/BARcSharp/README.md

 # What's next after you get the .bwav files?

-you can play the .bwav files using a plugin called vgmstream for a foobar2000 player: https://www.foobar2000.org/components/view/foo_input_vgmstream , and you can even convert them to .wav files
+you can try play the .bwav files using a plugin called vgmstream for a foobar2000 player: https://www.foobar2000.org/components/view/foo_input_vgmstream , and you can even convert them to .wav files using that player as well.

 # A warning that must not be ignored